GSS-Cogs/csvw-example/README.md

 ### Example 3: Conversion to Linked Data

-So we've touched on codelists and how we can go from csvw to RDF, but what about the dataset itself?
-Where and how do we define the "linked" in linked data?
-Those shared definitions that lie behind each thing we're describing?
+We'll cover this as two distinct processes.

 #### 3.1 Concepts

-We'll cover this as two distinct processes.

 Let's look at a `column` entry (as touched on in example 1: validation) that's been extended with this additional information: